brandkap/brandkap.github.io/work/date-picker.md

       src="/assets/images/date-picker/tutorial.gif"
       alt="An animation showing the tutorial prompt without hiding the calendar" title="Date selection tutorial"
       caption="The process for selecting dates in DatePicker may be unfamiliar to some users who exclusively use Google Calendar.
-This tutorial provides a quick demonstration on how to select dates."
+This tutorial provides a quick demonstration of how to select dates."
     %}
   </div>
   <div class="md:row-start-4 md:row-span-3">